pxai/fjs/document/content/functionaljs.md

 }
 ```
 How do we create a function that given a string returns a positive integer?
 Easy, combining previous functions.
-Please note that composition works from right to left, so first it will call toInteger and then it will call toPositive.
+Please note that composition works from right to left, so first, it will call toInteger and then it will call `toPositive`.
 ```JavaScript
 const positiveInteger = R.compose(
     toPositive,